Skip links and keyboard navigation

 Other permanent value factors

-In retention and disposal schedules, some records may be described as significant or major to separate the permanent value records from other records of the same type that only need to be retained temporarily.
+In retention and disposal schedules, some public records may be described as significant or major to separate the permanent value records from other public records of the same type that only need to be retained temporarily.

-Records with intrinsic value will have many similar characteristics as enduring value but may have either a permanent or temporary retention period.
+Public records with intrinsic value will have many similar characteristics as enduring value but may have either a permanent or temporary retention period.

 Request a special appraisal decision

-You can request a special appraisal decision if you think that a temporary retention period in an approved retention and disposal schedule does not apply to the records you are sentencing, either because it is incorrect or because different circumstances apply to the records.
+You can request a special appraisal decision if you think that a temporary retention period in an approved retention and disposal schedule does not apply to the public records you are sentencing, either because it is incorrect or because different circumstances apply to the public records.

 How to apply

-Review the appraisal log and Appraisal Statement.
+Review the appraisal log and Appraisal Statement (PDF, 367.9 KB) .

 Your application will be assessed, and written notification of the next steps will be provided.